-When it comes to caring for your oral health, preventing problems from happening in the first place is key.
-With twice-annual visits to White Smiles Family Dental, we can stay on top of your oral health, detecting problems while they are still small and easy to treat.
+When you combine your efforts with twice-annual checkups at our Springfield, MO dental practice, you have the perfect recipe for a problem-free smile.
+At White Smiles Family Dental, we can help you stay on top of your oral health by detecting problems while they are still small and easy to treat.

 The Importance of Patient Education